 Attainment has improved for the whole cohort.
-The achievement of disadvantaged students was lower than that of their peers in 2022.
-However, the gaps do not appear to have widened significantly.
-Most importantly, the attainment of disadvantaged students is stronger than is was in 2019 in all measures.
-Particularly pleasing is the fact that the P8 figure for disadvantaged students matches the P8 score for non-disadvantaged students nationally.
+The achievement of disadvantaged students was lower than that of their peers in 2023.
+However, with the exception of attendance, all of the headline indicators show an improvement from 2019 for PP students and the gaps to their peers have remained broadly the same.

+The attainment of disadvantaged students is stronger than is was in 2019.
+Particularly pleasing is the fact that the P8 figure for disadvantaged students at SVC is greater than the P8 score for non-disadvantaged students nationally.

-Review of Pupil Premium Activity 2021/2022
+Review of Pupil Premium Activity 2022/2023